'Ndrangheta: Canada

 According to an agreed Statement of Fact filed with the court, "the Locali [local cells] outside of Calabria replicate the structure from Calabria, and are connected to their mother-Locali in Calabria.
 The authority to start Locali outside Calabria comes from the governing bodies of the organization in Calabria.
 The Locali outside of Calabria are part of the same 'Ndrangheta organization as in Calabria, and maintain close relationships with the Locali where its members come from."
 The group's activities in the Greater Toronto Area were controlled by a group known as the 'Camera di Controllo' which "makes all of the final decisions", according to the witness' testimony.
 It consists of six or seven Toronto-area men, who co-ordinate activities and resolves disputes among Calabrian gangsters in Southern Ontario.
-In 1962, Racco established a crimini or Camera di Controllo in Canada with the help of Giacomo Luppino and Rocco Zito.Schneider, Iced: The Story of Organized Crime in Canada, pp. 310 One of the members was Giuseppe Coluccio, before he was arrested and extradited to Italy.
-Other members are Vincenzo DeMaria,Police lose track of alleged soldier in the mob, until Canadian Tire tussle, National Post, 17 February 2011 Carmine Verduci before his death, and Cosimo Stalteri before his death.
+In 1962, Racco established a crimini or Camera di Controllo in Canada with the help of Giacomo Luppino and Rocco Zito.
+One of the members was Giuseppe Coluccio, before he was arrested and extradited to Italy.
+Other members are Vincenzo DeMaria, Carmine Verduci before his death, and Cosimo Stalteri before his death.
 In August 2015, the Immigration and Refugee Board of Canada (IRB) issued a deportation order for Carmelo Bruzzese.
 Bruzzese appealed the decision to Canada's Federal Court, but it was rejected, and on 2 October 2015, Bruzzese was escorted onto a plane in Toronto, landing in Rome, where he was arrested by Italian police.
 Major Giuseppe De Felice, a commander with the Carabinieri, told the IRB that Bruzzese "assumed the most important roles and decisions.
 He gave the orders."

 After living in Richmond Hill, Ontario for five years until 2010, Antonio Coluccio was one of 29 people named in arrest warrants in Italy in September 2014.
 Police said they were part of the Commisso 'ndrina ('Ndrangheta) crime family in Siderno.
 In July 2018, Coluccio was sentenced to 30 years in prison for corruption.
 His two brothers, including Salvatore and Giuseppe Coluccio, were already in prison due to Mafia-related convictions.

-In June 2018, Cosimo Ernesto Commisso, of Woodbridge, Ontario and an unrelated woman were shot and killed in his vehicle whilst outside his home.
+In June 2018, Cosimo Ernesto Commisso, of Woodbridge, Ontario, and an unrelated woman were shot and killed in his vehicle whilst outside his home.
 According to sources contacted by the Toronto Star, "Commisso was related to Cosimo "The Quail" Commisso of Siderno, Italy, who has had relations in Ontario, is considered by police to be a "'Ndrangheta organized crime boss".
 The National Post reported that Cosimo Ernesto Commisso, while not a known criminal, "shares a name and family ties with a man who has for decades been reputed to be a Mafia leader in the Toronto area".
 The cousin of "The Quail", Antonio Commisso, was on the list of most wanted fugitives in Italy until his capture on 28 June 2005, in Woodbridge.